gtri/upstage/docs/source/index.md

 7. Rehearsal: Write planning and simulation code in one place only, and "rehearse" an actor through a task network using planning factors to discover task feasibility.
 8. All States are recordable, and some record dataclass and dictionary values.
 9. A {{ Routine }} class for building reusable event behaviors to simplify {{ Task }} coding.
+10. {{ PointToPoint }}  and {{ RoutingTable }} communications handlers
-10. Numerous runtime checks and error handling for typical DES pitfalls: based on years of custom DES-building experience.
+11. Numerous runtime checks and error handling for typical DES pitfalls: based on years of custom DES-building experience.
-11. And more!
+12. And more!

 ```{note}
 This project is under active development.